 Any possible way you can imagine powering a radio, this has the capability.
 This includes a hand crank generator, 5V AC/DC input (with a wall power adapter sold separately), solar panels, 5V USB input, and a compartment for three AA batteries.

 Thanks to the telescopic antenna that extends up to 14.5-inches for a high-sensitivity reception, the signal strength is enhanced.
 Even though, however, some have proclaimed the FM reception leaves a lot to be desired.

 Besides a LED flashlight, LED reading lamp, and red LED SOS beacon light, the 5V USB port can also be used to charge your smartphones, MP3 players, and various other USB devices.

 While the hand crank system is a little on the flimsy side, everything else is suitable for outdoor use; including water-resistant and premium impact-resistant ABS material.

-Indeed, Midland decided to add SAME programming to their WR120 Radio.
+Indeed, Midland decided to add the SAME programming to its WR120 Radio.
 However, past this, it is programmed with over 60 alerts when natural disasters are on the horizon.

-Overall, the radio reception appears to be solid and not too many users have commented otherwise.
+Overall, the emergency radio reception appears to be solid and not too many users have commented otherwise.